 Build robots and contraptions!
 Experiment with mechatronics using Arduino and LEGO Mindstorms NXT!

-Use the Bricktronics Shield Kit to connect up to two LEGO NXT motors and four LEGO NXT sensors to an Arduino.
+Use the Bricktronics Shield Kit to connect two LEGO NXT motors and four LEGO NXT sensors to an Arduino.

 - Supports up to two LEGO NXT motors, and reading their encoders

 - Supports up to four simultaneous LEGO NXT sensors

 - Supports LEGO NXT touch sensors on all four sensor ports